21subham/My-Extension/README.md

-# My-Extension
-learning how to create a chrome extension
+Learning to create a chrome extension using react and vite